sagecodes/intro-to-sql/README.md

 - MySQL
 - PostgreSQL
 - Microsoft SQL
-- SQLie
+- SQLite
 - Oracle

-*Note:* There are some slight differences to each database
+*Note:* There are some slight differences to each database, but most of the SQL commands we're going to cover will be the same or very similar.

-Some other popular databases
+Some other popular databases to keep an eye out for as you continue to learn:

 - MongoDB
 - Couchbase